microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_linux.md

     "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     }
     ```

-    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)
+> **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)**

 * Azure Arc enabled servers is leveraging the *Microsoft.HybridCompute* resource provider (RP).
 Using the bellow command, register the RP.